Contrast-Security-OSS/contrast-rO0/README.md

 -DrO0.outfile=filename     Used to control where output from this utility is sent.
                            If no output is specified, it will go to System.out.
-If filename is specified, deserial foil will try to write output to the specified location; if it cannot (for example if permissions disallow this) then deserial foil will instead fall back to System.out.
+If filename is specified, rO0 will try to write output to the specified location; if it cannot (for example if permissions disallow this) then rO0 will instead fall back to System.out.
 ```